How Much Does a 5 Day Trip to Paris Cost? (2025 prices and data)

 With world-famous monuments, beautiful architecture, and delicious cuisine, there’s an undeniable allure that attracts people to the City of Lights.
 But Paris isn’t just the most visited city in Europe, it also happens to be one of the most expensive.

 If you’re hoping to travel to Paris sometime this year, then it’s important to calculate how much your vacation will cost.
-We’ve estimated that a 5 day trip to Paris cost for two people in May is approximately $2,163 without airfare (or $432 per day for two people).
-With airfare that cost goes up to $4,697.
+We’ve estimated that a 5-day trip to Paris cost for two people in June is approximately $2,449 without airfare (or $498 per day for two people).
+With airfare that cost goes up to $4,841.
 But that’s just an average, so let’s dive into the specifics in more detail.

-How Much Does a 5 Day Trip to Paris Cost (2024 prices)
+How Much Does a 5-Day Trip to Paris Cost (2025 prices)

 The exact cost of a trip to Paris will depend on multiple factors, including when you go and how long you plan to stay.
-But to help with estimates, we will be looking at the costs of a 5-day trip from May 19 to May 23 (five days and four nights) for two people.
-Remember that this is right before peak season, so these costs will be a bit cheaper than if you go during the summer.
+But to help with estimates, we will be looking at the costs of a 5-day trip from June 19 to June 23 (five days and four nights) for two people during peak season.

 Airfare Costs: San Francisco to Paris